Clydeside Distillery: History

 Construction of the distillery began in 2016 under the building and civil engineering company McLaughlin & Harvey.
 The distillery opened in November 2017 following a £10.5 million refurbishment of the old dock pumphouse (built in 1877).
 The pump house historically controlled the level of water allowing arrival or departure into the dock.
 The distillery filled its first casks in December 2017.

 The distillery is primarily owned by Tim Morrison of Morrison Glasgow Distillers, who is the great-grandson of John Morrison, who built the Queens' Dock and Pump House on the River Clyde in the 19th century where the distillery is now located.
 The Morrison family was previously owners of Morrison Bowmore until selling to Beam Suntory in 1994.
-The operations director is Andrew Morrison, son of the principle owner.
+The operations director is Andrew Morrison, son of the principal owner.
 The distillery manager is Alistair McDonald who was the former distillery manager of the Auchentoshan distillery.

-In 2020, the distillery was awarded Whisky Distillery of the Year in the annual Scottish Whisky Awards.
+In 2021, Clydeside released its first single malt whisky, Stobcross matured in American and European oak casks.